Youth, Education and Justice Clinic

 Our individual representation entails opposite ends of the “school-to-prison pipeline.”
 This pipeline refers to the connections between exclusionary school discipline and interaction(s) with the juvenile/criminal legal systems.

-This clinic includes a seminar component that meets twice weekly and is a five credit offering.
-Student-attorneys in this clinic are required to average 17 hours per week.
+This clinic includes a seminar component that meets twice weekly.
+As a five-credit clinic offering, student-attorneys in this clinic are required to average 13 hours per week of clinic work in addition to time spent in the seminar.
 If your schedule prohibits you from fulfilling this time commitment or otherwise prevents you from meeting your clients’ needs, please do not register for this clinic.
+If you plan to have a job, an internship, or participate on a trial team or moot court team while enrolled in this clinic, you are required to meet with Professor Pinard before enrolling.
+We need to ensure that you will be able to meet your clinic obligations.
 If you have any questions in this regard, please meet with Professor Pinard before enrolling.

-All students enrolled in fall clinic will be required to attend in-person clinic orientation on Monday, August 21, 2023, and those enrolled in spring clinic will be required to attend in-person clinic orientation on Friday, January 5, 2024, in addition to any clinic-specific orientation that the professor may schedule.
+All students enrolled in spring clinic will be required to attend in-person clinic orientation on Friday, January 10, 2025, in addition to any clinic-specific orientation that the professor may schedule.

 Current and Previous Instructors